Your cart looks a little empty!Continue Shopping

 McKenzie Hagan |

-While many wine lovers recognize the difference between white wine glasses and red wine glasses, most people don’t realize the enormous variety of glassware that exists.
+While many wine lovers recognize the difference between white wine vs red wine glasses, most people don’t realize the enormous variety of glassware that exists.

 As it turns out, different types of wine have specific types of wine glasses designed to let the drinker appreciate the full breadth of flavors and aromas.